agentmorris/camera-trap-ml-survey/README.md

 Test on videos from 35 camera traps in France, containing 31 species, from which they extract ~88k frames.
 Used MDv4 with a 90% confidence threshold to generate boxes and assign labels for all the single-species images; for the 4% that were multi-species, they handled those manually.
 Used those species-labeled boxes to fine-tune MDv4 (!!!).
 This is the only time I've ever hear of <i>anyone</i> fine-tuning MDv4!
 Props to them.
 Used box counts for counting.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/simoes-2022.png" width="500">

-<br>**de Lorm T, Horswill C, Rabaiotti D, Ewers R, Groom R, Watermeyer J, Woodroffe R, Fund AW.
+<br>**De Lorm T, Horswill C, Rabaiotti D, Ewers R, Groom R, Watermeyer J, Woodroffe R, Fund AW.
 Optimising the automated recognition of individual animals to support population monitoring.
-Authorea prepint, March 2023.**
+Ecology and Evolution.
+2023 Jun 28.**

 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)